backstage/backstage/docs/features/techdocs/FAQ.md

 #### Does TechDocs support file formats other than Markdown (e.g. RST, AsciiDoc) ?

 Not right now.
 We are currently using MkDocs to generate the documentation from source, so the files have to be in Markdown format.
-However, in the future we want to support other static site generators which will make it possible to use other file formats.
+However, in the future we want to support other static site generators which will make it possible to use otherfile formats.